jazz-community/pack-jazz-web-plugin/README.md

 ### Option 2

-Alternativly, you can run the package directly using npx:
+Alternatively, you can run the package directly using npx:

 ```
 npx pack-jazz-web-plugin